There are four (4) areas of a solicitation package that need to address EVM. Each is described in more detail below:

 The SOW should contain the following requirements:

-- Contractor should develop the Contractor WBS (CWBS) to the level needed for adequate management and control of the contractual effort.
+- The contractor should develop the Contractor WBS (CWBS) to the level needed for adequate management and control of the contractual effort.
 A single CWBS should be used for planning, managing, and reporting.

 - Designation of critical subcontractors, by name, for EVM compliance and validation or flow down of EVMS compliance to subcontractors.